 CORE - CloseOut Risk Evaluation: the risk calculation or margining system used both to calculate margin requirement for each customer at the end of the day (T+0) and the corresponding margin calls for T+1, and to monitor intraday risk.
-CORE is a stress test methodology to estimate the worst cash flow accumulated during the process of closing out a defaulter's portfolio, considering a closeout horizon of up to ten days, full valuation, and a confidence level of at least 99.5% for commodities and 99.96% for other risk factors (heavy-tailed distributions) for all contracts considered systemically relevant.
-The risk calculated by CORE captures market, liquidity and cash flow risks (for more information, see under Principle 6, Key Consideration 3).
+CORE is a stress test methodology to estimate the worst cash flow accumulated during the process of closing out a defaulter's portfolio, considering a closeout horizon of up to ten days, full valuation, and a confidence level of at least

+99.5% for commodities and 99.96% for other risk factors (heavy-tailed distributions) for all contracts considered systemically relevant.
+The risk calculated by CORE captures market, liquidity, and cash flow risks (for more information, see under Principle 6, Key Consideration 3);

-- Intraday risk system: intraday risk monitoring system for each intermediary (full trading participants and settlement participants), using the CORE methodology to update approximately every 20 minutes throughout the day both risk for all portfolios at the customer level and risk for unallocated trades, aggregating trades and the movement of collateral performed up to the moment of calculation (for more information, see under Principle 4, Key Consideration 4). - Risk simulator: margining for hypothetical portfolios based on the CORE methodology, offered to intermediaries and clearing members to assist them in their risk management activities, especially intraday risk monitoring. - Open interest concentration limits: a system that controls and monitors compliance by each customer's positions with the concentration limits set by the clearinghouse.
+- Intraday risk system: intraday risk monitoring system for each intermediary (full trading participants and settlement participants), using the CORE methodology to update approximately every 20 (twenty) minutes throughout the day both risk for all portfolios at the customer level and risk for unallocated trades, aggregating trades and the movement of collateral performed up to the moment of calculation (for more information, see under Principle 4, Key Consideration 4); - Risk simulator: margining for hypothetical portfolios based on the CORE methodology, offered to intermediaries, and clearing members to assist them in their risk management activities, especially intraday risk monitoring; - Open interest concentration limits: a system that controls and monitors compliance by each customer's positions with the concentration limits set by the clearinghouse.
 Positions are consolidated taking into consideration the customer's activities with all intermediaries and clearing members.
 Violations of position limits result in an additional margin call (concentration add-on), and/or compulsory position closeout.
-Concentration add-ons cover potential losses during the additional period (over and above the period considered for margining) potentially required to close out the position that exceeds the limit. - Collateral management: a system that controls and processes all movements of collateral, segregating them at the customer level (in the case of collateral posted by investors for margin coverage), or at the level of the intermediary or clearing member (in the case of the collateral posted to cover intraday risk or to contribute to the settlement fund).
-The functioning of the system follows the rules, limit criteria and procedures for transfers and custody of the assets deposited. - Collateral issuance limits: a system to control the issuer credit risk inherent in collateral consisting of CDs, letters of credit issued by banks, real estate letters of credit (LCIs) and agribusiness letters of credit (LCAs).
-The system manages the rules for issuer concentration at the level of the customer, intermediary and clearing member. - Backtesting: a system for backtesting the margin model (CORE), run every day to evaluate margin requirement for each customer's portfolio. - Liquidity stress testing: a system that analyses the sufficiency of liquid resources available to the clearinghouse. - Credit stress testing: a system that analyses the sufficiency of the clearinghouse's safeguard structure for credit risk. - Pre-trade risk (LiNe): a system that verifies the compliance of every order received by the trading system with the limits set for the customer by the respective intermediary before its insertion into the order book, rejecting orders that infringe any limit.
+Concentration add-ons cover potential losses during the additional period (over and above the period considered for margining) potentially required to close out the position that exceeds the limit; - Collateral management: a system that controls and processes all movements of collateral, segregating them at the customer level (in the case of collateral posted by investors for margin coverage), or at the level of the intermediary or clearing member (in the case of the collateral posted to cover intraday risk or to contribute to the settlement fund).
+The functioning of the system follows the rules, limit criteria and procedures for transfers and custody of the assets deposited; - Collateral issuance limits: a system to control the issuer credit risk inherent in collateral consisting of CDs, letters of credit issued by banks, real estate letters of credit (LCIs) and agribusiness letters of credit (LCAs).
+The system manages the rules for issuer concentration at the level of the customer, intermediary and clearing member; - Backtesting: a system for backtesting the margin model (CORE), run every day to evaluate margin requirement for each customer's portfolio; - Liquidity stress testing: a system that analyses the sufficiency of liquid resources available to the clearinghouse; - Credit stress testing: a system that analyses the sufficiency of the clearinghouse's safeguard structure for credit risk; and - Pre-trade risk (LiNe): a system that verifies the compliance of the orders received by the trading system with the limits set for the customer by the respective intermediary.
+In the case of a new order or change of an order, such verification is carried out before or immediately after its insertion into the order book and, in the case of an executed trade, immediately after its execution.
+In the case of orders that infringe any limit, such orders may be rejected or cancelled.
 Use of the system is mandatory for all customers.